ropensci-archive/Rclean/README.md

     produce a specific result (e.g. object, plot, output written to disk).
 -   [Rclean](https://github.com/ProvTools/Rclean) is built on data
-    provenance, a formal representation of a computation, and uses graph analysis to determine the minimal path from inputs to results.
+    provenance, a mathematically formal representation of a computation, and uses graph analysis to determine the minimal path from inputs to results in a script.
 -   The goal is to help facilitate code transparency, reproduciblity, reusability and ultimately help scientists spend more time on research and less time on software.